JayKay135/flutter-urdf-parser/README.md

 ## Additional Features
  - Supports color extraction of binary/ ascii stl files, dae files and basic urdf color nodes
+ - Supports parsing of lines data of dae files

 ## Colors Formats
 Besides the obvious defined material definition of dae files, also stl files can containt color information.
 But there is unfortunately no official standard.

+This library supports the following stl color formats:

 ### Ascii STL Color Format
 ```